 How will I be able to social distance?

-We have set a limit of 6 visitors in the Silk Museum with a 1 hour timed ticket entry system.
+We have set a limit of visitors in the Silk Museum with a half hourly timed ticket entry system.
 You will have plenty of space to explore our wonderful collections and remain socially distanced.

 Can I clean my hands?

 We’ve provided hand sanitisers at key points around the museum.

 There will be regular cleaning of touch points and toilet facilities throughout the day, during timed visits and at the beginning and end of the day when the museum is closed.

 Yes.
 Entry by pre-bookable tickets.
 Guided tours on Thursdays and Saturdays at Paradise Mill: 10.15-11.15am | 11.30-12.30pm | 1-2pm | 2.15-3.15pm.